 More Than “Pretty”

-Centuries ago, Egyptians found that, when used in tea from the flower’s calyces (the cup-like structures formed by the sepals) known as karkade, hibiscus is helpful for lowering body temperature, treating cardiac and nerve diseases, and to also stimulate the production of urine.
+Centuries ago, Egyptians found that, when used in tea form the flower’s calyces (the cup-like structures formed by the sepals) known as karkade, hibiscus is helpful for lowering body temperature, treating cardiac and nerve diseases, and to also stimulate the production of urine.
 In a Mexican trial, the more traditional use of hibiscus for its blood pressure-lowering effect had been clinically researched and shown effective in lowering BP in hypertensive humans.
 In Africa, the calyx preparations are used to treat cough, sore throat, and genital problems, and the emollient leaf pulp is used for treating external wounds and abscesses.
 The stalks themselves are also used in making rope, and the seeds are pressed for the oil.

 Specific to Hawai'i: Both the native red and white hibiscuses were grown near houses for their flowers- for decoration as well as to fashion the beautiful flowers into striking lei’s.
-Kokiʻo (the more compact shrubs) were pounded with other plants, juice strained, and taken to purify blood.
+Kokiʻo (the more compact shrubs) were pounded with other plants, juice strained, and taken to purify the blood.
 The leaves were chewed and swallowed as a laxative, or mothers would chew buds to give to infants and children as a laxative.
 Mothers would also chew the buds and give to children or children would eat the seeds to strengthen a weak child.
-Additionally, the wood was used by early Hawaiians to make a fine charcoal.
+Additionally, the wood was used by early Hawaiians to make fine charcoal.

 Organic Hawaiian Hibiscus Skin Care Benefits